 The fine Jacobean Pulpit dates from the beginning of the 17th century.
 Beside it is an hour glass in a metal holder.
 Parish records note the purchase of a bracket from the village forge in April 1651.
 The hour glass pictured here is a replica, presented to the church in 2017 to replace a previous version that had been stolen some years' ago.

 The ‘Singing Gallery’ on the West wall was installed in or before 1791.

 An important addition to the church in the 19th century was a ‘barrel’ organ built in 1852 that was subsequently enlarged and converted into a key instrument in 1876.

 In 1904 vaults under the Nave floor were filled in and the floor was re-laid.

 The bust of St Lawrence on the north side of the nave was presented to the church in 1958.
-It is a plaster copy of an original Donatello (c1440) displayed in the Old Sacristy of the Church of St Lorenzo in Florence.
+It is a plaster copy of San Lorenzo, an original Donatello (c1440) held in a private collection and sometimes displayed in temporary exhibitions.
+Click the link for more details.

 Kneeler depicting St Lawrence

 Decorative Kneelers in the church were made between 1958 and 1973 (click the link for more details).